-I read that the largest immigration group in the United Statesstill are the Germans so there are millions of folks who have roots in "Good old Germany".
-And a high percentage of those are interestend in genealogy.
+I read that the largest immigration group in the United States still are the Germans, so there are millions of folks who have roots in "Good old Germany".
+And a high percentage of those are interested in genealogy.

 The beauty of Germany, photo 6.
 Family researcher Hoske presents the only skyscraper skyline in Germany: Frankfurt on the Main River.
-There is second city with the name of Franfurt in Germany close to the Polish border: Frankfurt on the Oder.
+There is a second city with the name of Frankfurt in Germany close to the Polish border: Frankfurt on the Oder.

 The beauty of Germany, photo 7.
-A romantic highlight presented by a genelogist: this is the Wieskirche in Bavaria, one of the most breathtaking baroque churches all over Germany.
-From outside it's nice, but what you experience inside is not from this world.
+A romantic highlight presented by a genealogist: This is the Wieskirche in Bavaria, one of the most breathtaking baroque churches all over Germany.
+From outside, it's nice, but what you experience inside is not from this world.

 The beauty of Germany, photo 8.
-This inside paintings knowck the socks of every genelogist off - and yours too.
+This inside paintings knock the socks of every genealogist off ... and yours probably, too.
 Few pictures show one location on two photos, but these inside paintings are so breathtaking, it's a pity you don't spend half a year in Germany and have to decide which place to prefer.

 The beauty of Germany, photo 9.
-Presented by your genealogist in Germany: Leipzig in Saxony is a music metroplois.
-World famous names like Bach, Mendelssohn Bartholdy and Wagner are linked to this city.
-And, after WW II and the time in the DDR today it's rebulit beautifully.
+Presented by your genealogist in Germany: Leipzig in Saxony is a music metropolis.
+World-famous names like Bach, Mendelssohn Bartholdy and Wagner are linked to this city.
+And, after WW II and the time in the DDR today it's rebuilt beautifully.

 The beauty of Germany, photo 10.
 Your genealogist takes you to the north of Germany: Hamburg.
 What a beauty in Northern Germany.
 It's Germany's gate to the world.

 The beauty of Germany, photo 11.
-Your genelogist in Thuringia is produ to present the neighbor federal state of Bavaria.
-One of the most northern cities is Wuerzburg.
-Wuerzburg is very rich of culture, worth more than one visit.
+Your genealogist in Thuringia is proud to present the neighbor federal state of Bavaria.
+One of the most northern cities is Würzburg.
+Würzburg is very rich in culture, worth more than one visit.

 The beauty of Germany, photo 13.
-A presentation of your family researcher: "Rothenburg ob der Tauber", which is the name of the city, medieval Rothenburg and "ob the Tauber" is expressing that this city is on a hill above the river Tauber.
-This city is world famous in Germanx for tourism.
-It goes without saying, there are days in the year, where you find more folks from Japan in Rohtenburg, than Germans.
-And few days in the year there are even more than at the same time in Tokio.
+A presentation of your family researcher: "Rothenburg ob der Tauber", which is the name of the city, medieval Rothenburg and "on the Tauber" is expressing that this city is on a hill above the river Tauber.
+This city is world-famous in Germany for tourism.
+It goes without saying, there are days in the year, where you find more folks from Japan in Rothenburg, than Germans.
+And few days in the year there are even more than at the same time in Tokyo.

 The beauty of Germany, photo 14.
 Rich in culture, attracts most folks from Asia and is presented by your genealogist here: Rothenburg.
 Again.
 Rothenburg is one of the most rewarding places in Southern Germany, a tourist hotspot you won't regret.

 The beauty of Germany, photo 14.
-Your genealogist is proudly presenting the captial of Germany here: Berlin.
-The Brandenburg Tor, or English the Brandenburg Gate, is a must see, when you visit Germany.
+Your genealogist is proudly presenting the capital of Germany here: Berlin.
+The Brandenburg Tor, or English the Brandenburg Gate, is a must-see, when you visit Germany.
 At least if you are on a two months trip.
 Kidding.

 The beauty of Germany, photo 16.
-Presented by your genealogist in Thruiongia: Schloss Weikersheim is a pretty place, not one of the most internationally visited, but while Peter Bach was talking dozens of pictures, a bus full of Japanese touriste just arrived.
+Presented by your genealogist in Thuringia: Schloss Weikersheim is a pretty place, not one of the most internationally visited, but while Peter Bach was talking dozens of pictures, a bus full of Japanese tourist just arrived.

 The beauty of Germany, photo 18.
-A pleasure for your genealogist, to present this all German twon of Augsburg.
+A pleasure for your genealogist, to present this all German town of Augsburg.
 Augsburg is a wonderful town in Bavaria, which is Southern Germany.
-Aufgsburg is closely related to the Fuggers , once one of the richest families back then.
+Augsburg is closely related to the Fuggers , once one of the richest families back then.

 The beauty of Germany, photo 21.
-Your genelogist Hoske is proud to presetn one more Bach city: Luebeck in the north of Germany is a beautiful medieval town.
-It's one of the so called famous Hanse Towns, a trade brand for towns back then.
+Your genealogist Hoske is proud to present one more Bach city: Lübeck in the north of Germany is a beautiful medieval town.
+It's one of the so-called famous Hanse Towns, a trade brand for towns back then.
 This is the famous Holsten Gate.

 The beauty of Germany, photo 22.
-Staying in the north of Germany, I as your maybe future genealogist want to present a lovely little town: Lueneburg, some 35 kilometers (... which by the way is sort of 22 miles) south of Hamburg.
-Lueneburg is a so called Bach city, where Johann Sebastian spent two years in school.
+Staying in the north of Germany, I as your maybe future genealogist want to present a lovely little town: Lüneburg, some 35 kilometers (... which by the way is sort of 22 miles) south of Hamburg.
+Lüneburg is a so-called Bach city, where Johann Sebastian spent two years in school.

 The beauty of Germany, photo 26.
-The last photo but one: A Christchild Market in the Erzgebirge, the Erz Mountains in the middle of Germany.
+The last photo but one: A Christ child market in the Erzgebirge, the Ore Mountains, in the middle of Germany.

-First video selected by your genelogist in Germany..
-Listen to Brandenburg Concerts Concert No. 3 – BWV 1048 from Johann Sebastian Bach and watch 25 great pictures of the wonderful town of Arnstadt, which is a Bach City by the way.
+First video selected by your genealogist in Germany.
+Listen to Brandenburg Concerts, to Concert No. 3 – BWV 1048 from Johann Sebastian Bach and watch 25 great pictures of the wonderful town of Arnstadt, which is a Bach city by the way.

-Second video selected by your genelogist in Germany.
-Listen to Violinconcert No. 2 in E-Minor – BWV 1042 from Johann Sebastian Bach and watch 25 great pictures of the great city of Lueneburg in Norther Germany.
-Lueburg is a Bach city as well.
+Second video selected by your genealogist in Germany.
+Listen to Violin concert No. 2 in E-Minor – BWV 1042 from Johann Sebastian Bach and watch 25 great pictures of the great city of Lüneburg in Norther Germany.
+Lüneburg is a Bach city as well.
 It's where the composer learned in school two years.

-Third video selected by your genelogist in Germany.
-Listen to XXX from Johann Sebastian Bach and watch 25 great pictures of the Weimar.
+Third video selected by your genealogist in Germany.
+Listen to the immortal music from Johann Sebastian Bach and watch 25 great pictures of the Weimar.
 In Weimar there have lived so many impressive persons that the greatest composer on earth only "one among others".

-Fourth video selected by your genelogist in Germany.
-Listen to the Peasant Cantata – BWV 212 from Johann Sebastian Bach and watch 25 great pictures of the music metropolis Leipzig in Saxony, one of states in Eastern Germany.
+Fourth video selected by your genealogist in Germany.
+Listen to the Peasant Cantata – BWV 212 from Johann Sebastian Bach and watch 25 great pictures of the music metropolis Leipzig in Saxony, one of the states in Eastern Germany.

 If you feel, you might like to learn more about Johann Sebastian Bach, the icon of the largest family of musicians ever, you might like the most cross media website in the world.
 Please click here to meet Johann Sebastian Bach.